 An Arctic sommelier

 Patrik Strömsten, aka ”Strumpan”, is a ski bum who turned into an Arctic sommelier.
-Now he and his colleagues run the award-winning Niehku Mountain Villa in Riksgränsen, always with the same impeccable taste and attention to details as well as a great wine cellar.
+Together with some friends, he opened the now award-winning Niehku Mountain Villa in Riksgränsen, known for it’s impeccable taste and attention to details as well as the great wine cellar.

 The original Icehotel